 Student parking is allowed in the CFS lot and on adjacent campus streets that are not marked red or with other “don’t park here” signage.

 You should go to CCA Campus Security to get a parking sticker for your car.
 If your car is in the lot after hours (i.e. overnight) it might get towed.

 The CFS parking lot gets very full and people tend to drive too fast.
 Don’t drive fast in the parking lot.
 Drive slowly.
 Look around.
 Keep your radio down in the lot.
 Avoid hitting other cars and people.
 Be nice.

-Angela Tancik at Lowry Campus is the Creative Industries CCA Pathways Advisor, available for advising Colorado Film School students.
-She is available by appointment (use Navigate in the MyCCA Student Portal or call (303) 340-5219 to schedule an appointment) or posted walk-in hours.
-See Angela for advising, course planning and scheduling, registration, wait list assistance, discuss prerequisites, course mapping, degree auditing, graduation application, course substitution requests, transfer to a four-year institution after graduation.
+Angela Tancik and Katie Black on Lowry Campus are the Creative Industries CCA Pathways Advisors, available for advising Colorado Film School students.
+They are available by appointment (use Navigate in the MyCCA Student Portal or call (303) 360-4929 to schedule an appointment) or posted walk-in hours.
+See your advisor for advising, course planning and scheduling, registration, wait list assistance, discuss prerequisites, course mapping, degree auditing, graduation application, course substitution requests, transfer to a four-year institution after graduation.

 For support resources or department approval for course registration see Jennifer Scott, CFS Student Success Coordinator located in the CFS Main Building room 112B.

 CCA Lowry Student Services offers assistance for registration, testing, and resources for tutoring.
 CCA Lowry Student Services are located at: West Quad – 710 Alton Way on the Lowry Campus (303) 340-7093 firstname.lastname@example.org.